-Further to the strategic discussion noted above, capital improvements are detailed later in this City of Carmel-by-the-Sea Recommended Budget FY 22-23 document.
+Further to the strategic discussion noted above, capital improvements are detailed later in this document.
 Recognizing the deferred capital needs of our facilities and the postponements caused by COVID-19, the budget includes funding for many key improvements including additional funding of the police facility renovation, street paving and concrete repair, maintenance for the Sunset Center, City Hall, Library & Vista Lobos, Mission Trail Nature Preserve stream stability, and a coastal engineering needs study.
-The capital plan also includes important vehicle replacements with an eye on clean energy including, an electric street sweeper with potential grant subsidies and the installation of three residential electric vehicle charging stations also with partial grant funding.
+The capital plan also includes important vehicle replacements with an eye on clean energy including, an electric street sweeper with potential grant subsidies and the installation of three residential electricvehicle charging stations also with partial grant funding.